 For the FR1-like sub-range of the 7 – 24 GHz range:

-BS class specific requirements are expected to be defined for OTA ICS.
+BS class specific requirements for OTA ICS need to be considered in the WI phase.

 The same approach of deriving the OTA requirement from the conducted one can be reused, i.e. conducted requirement plus ΔminSENS offset for both the wanted and interfering signals.